What is a TXDOT/TXDMV Number?

 Household Goods Movers $300,000

-For those who carry household goods with a gross weight, registered weight, or gross weight rating of less than 26,000 pounds
+Those who transport household goods with a gross weight, registered weight or gross weight rating of less than 26,000 pounds

 -